Jeffrey Arenburg: Post-release

-On November 29, 2007, Arenburg was arrested after punching a U.S. customs officer in the head Buffalo, New York, at the Peace Bridge International Crossing.
+On November 29, 2007, Arenburg was arrested after punching a U.S. customs officer in the head in Buffalo, New York, at the Peace Bridge International Crossing.
 According to officials, Arenburg attempted to enter the United States on a commercial bus as a passenger and was denied entry due to past criminal convictions.
 He was subsequently jailed for two years and was released on September 8, 2009.
 In a submission to the Ontario Review Board, a doctor said Arenburg had good insight into his illness but "would likely suffer from psychotic symptoms if he stops taking his medication."

 As of early 2014, Arenburg had moved back to Bridgewater, Nova Scotia.
 There he claimed in an interview on the CBC program The Fifth Estate that he was no longer mentally ill and admitted he did not take the medication prescribed to keep his schizophrenia under control.
 In November 2014, Arenburg returned to Ottawa, stating he had been run out of Bridgewater after the CBC interview aired.
 Upon arriving in Ottawa he was staying in a shelter with C$15 to his name awaiting his Canada Pension Plan disability cheque.